 If you are studying or doing a traineeship abroad, it is important to check if the host country requires you to apply for a visa.
 If you are studying abroad at one of UCL's partner institutions, the host institution will usually tell you how to apply for a visa.

-You can find out more about visas here.
 If a visa application is required, then it is your own responsibility to ensure that the application is completed correctly and sent in on time.
 This means that you have to take the initiative yourself and seek information about visas to the country in which you will be staying.

 The procedure for applying for a visa varies from country to country.
 You are therefore responsible for finding out how to apply for a visa to the country you will be visiting.
 Contact the host country's embassy in Denmark for the necessary information.